-The SoC Blog is a dedicated process-space for our participants to publish their project process, development, and outcomes intermittently throughout the duration of the SoC programme.
+The SoC Blog is a dedicated process-space for our participants to publish their project process, development, and outcomes intermittently throughout the duration of the SoC program.
 A wide range of contributions are published throughout the year, spanning: transcribed lectures, zines, letters, workshops summaries, and much more.
 Contributions are published by participants in combination with articles authored by the SoC team and partner organizations.

 SoC Blog